Academic Advising

 Library

-Available to students remotely, the Cummings Graduate Institute’s state-of-the-art online library, Cummings Online Resources (CORE) has an extensive, integrated online collection of evidence-based resources.
+Available to students remotely, CGI’s state-of-the-art online library, Cummings Online Resources (CORE) has an extensive, integrated online collection of evidence-based resources.

-Accessed via the Cummings Graduate Institute’s website, CORE’s online collection includes tens of thousands of full-text journals and online reference works, providing students and faculty with access to e-Journals and databases seamlessly through online search engines.
+Accessed via CGI’s website, CORE’s online collection includes tens of thousands of full-text journals and online reference works, providing students and faculty with access to e-Journals and databases seamlessly through online search engines.

 CORE is committed to supporting the academic research needs of students, faculty and staff.
 The CORE Library and its Librarian deliver this support and aim to fulfill the mission of Cummings by helping students and faculty to discover, acquire, adapt, and innovate with information, in addition to teaching information literacy skills that assist students to interpret, use, and share what they learn.